Physical Literacy Explained

 Sport for Life: PLAY Tools

-Firstly, the skills fall into one of two categories: Developing or Acquired.
+The skills fall into one of two categories: Developing or Acquired.
 Within the Developing category, the participant will be classified as either Initial or Emerging, while under the Acquired category, the participant will be classified as either Competent or Proficient.